davilag/aoc2023/README.md

 # Advent of Code 2023

-What you are about to see is probably one of the nastier Rust code you've seen in your life.
+What you are about to see is probably some of the nastiest Rust code you've seen in your life.

 To run the different solutions:
 ```